Take a fresh look at your lifestyle.

 (Kardmeshwar Mahadev, source: Amar Ujala)

-The first and most important night halt at Kandwa Village is the temple of Kardmeshwara Mahadev temple, one of the oldest structures, archeologically dates to CE 10th century, though certain surrounding structure dates to the Gupta period, CE 4th – 6t h centuries.
+The first and most important night halt at Kandwa Village is the temple of Kardmeshwara Mahadev temple, one of the oldest structures, archeologically dating to CE 10th century, though certain surrounding structures date to the Gupta period, CE 4th – 6 th centuries.

 Adjacent to this magnificent temple a pond is there, named “ Kardam Kunda / Tirtha believed to be formed by the teardrops of sage Kardam while doing Tapasya.
 Historically this massive rectangular pond was constructed in the mid-18th century by Queen Rani Bhavani of Nator Estate ( Bengal).